appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 <dd>
 The _Audience_ parameter expects a URL and specifies the intended audience for the OAuth access token.
 Appsmith uses this parameter to recognize the designated resource server or API endpoint that can accept access tokens and access protected resources.
 This restriction adds an extra layer of security to OAuth 2.0 authorization by ensuring that the access token is only accepted by the intended audience, thereby preventing unauthorized access to resources.

-NOTE to self - I'm a bit confused yet with how audience works.
+NOTE to self - I'm a bit confused yet with how the audience works.
 </dd>

 ###  Resource

 <dd>
-The _Resource_ parameter expects a URL and designates an application acting as a resource server.
-This indicates the protected resource that Appsmith accesses on behalf of the user.
-The resource can encompass different entities such as API endpoints, web services, files, or any other resource that require access control.
+The _Resource_ parameter expects an application URL that act as a protected resource server that Appsmith accesses on behalf of the user.
+The resource can contain different entities such as API endpoints, web services, files, or any other resource that requires access control.
 The responsibility of hosting and providing access to these protected resources lies with the resource server.

 NOTE to self - Though, generally, I'm aligned with this but still not sure how it ties up with the audience setting, that Appsmith uses internally.
 This is important to know - to instruct users when to use this setting.
 </dd>